How Much Does It Cost to Paint a House?

 - Get multiple bids.
-By getting several competitive painting estimates, you can find the best price for your budget.
+Getting several competitive painting estimates will make it easier to find the best price for your budget.

 - Do some of the work yourself.
-You can save some money by completing the prep work on your own.
-By sanding, scraping, caulking, and repairing what you can, you will save on labor costs.
+You can save some money by completing the prep work independently.
+Sanding, scraping, caulking, and repairing wherever possible will save on labor costs.

 - Get a contract.
 Make sure to get the estimate and work agreement in writing from the contractor.
-This way, you’ll know what prep they will do and how long it will take to finish the project.
+This will provide some clarity on what prep they will do and how long it will take to finish the project.

 Asking a house painting professional the right questions can help minimize miscommunication, save money, and get the desired results.
-Here are some questions to ask about the cost to paint a house.
+The following are some questions for homeowners to ask about the price to paint a house.

 - Do I have to pay for an estimate?